Michionlion/allegheny-cs-setup/mac-steps.md

 Do not enter a file name, instead press enter when prompted to enter the file in which to save the key.
 Press enter twice more when it says to enter a passphrase.
 This will take the default values.

-Then, run the command `$ cat ~/.ssh/id_rsa.pub`.
+Then, run the command `cat ~/.ssh/id_rsa.pub`.
 This should display your public SSH key.
 Copy to your clipboard from the `ssh-rsa` to the last letter of your email or machine name at the end.
 Go to `github.com` and navigate to (upper right hand corner) `Settings > SSH and GPG keys` and press the `New SSH key` button.
 Give your new SSH key a cool title (e.g. "Maria's Macbook") and paste from your clipboard the SSH key you just copied.
 Then, press `Add SSH key`.

 ##### Accessing a Git repository